DiegoAz/Theme-Autumn/README.md

 ## Color schemes

-  You can activate one of sixteen (16) color schemes from 3 different background colors
+  You can activate one of twelve (12) color schemes from 3 different background colors

   Some of them are: